merzlab/QUICK-docs/docs/source/user-manual.rst

    **ALLOW_BAD_SCF**  : Allow unconverged SCF in geometry optimization.
 By default, the optimization will not proceed if the SCF fails to converge.

-   If you are using the DL-FIND optimizer in your work, please make sure to cite the paper below.
+If you are using the DL-FIND optimizer in your work, please make sure to cite the following paper:

    `Johannes Kästner, Joanne M. Carr, Thomas W. Keal, Walter Thiel, Adrian Wander, and Paul Sherwood, DL-FIND: An Open-Source Geometry Optimizer for Atomistic Simulations, J. Phys.
 Chem.
 A, 2009, 113 (43), 11856-11865. <https://pubs.acs.org/doi/10.1021/jp9028968>`_.